Saturday night, 24 October 1998, PM

 She begins to cry.
 She misses her dog.

 GM: Flies descend on the vegetable mush.
 Tiny fruit flies and big fat buzzing flies.
 They breed.
 Insects get inside the house.
-She sees maggots in the shit caking up in the bathrooms.
+She sees larvae in the shit caking up in the toilets.

 Between the lack of sleep, food, and AC, Sylvie feels sick all the time now, and delirious.
 She gets a fever.
 The other kids fight less.
 Mostly they just lie around, now.
 They look half-dead.